 "I agree," said Tallesia.
 She was staring at Tibil and Sillius.

 No one disagreed, and after a moment, they all dispersed.
-Sillius and Sonia stayed in the tavern, while the rest headed out into the colony.
+Sillius and Simone stayed in the tavern, while the rest headed out into the colony.
 Srak left and headed straight for the Saurian tents.
 He wove through the tight alleys between tents until he came to a specific hut.
 He walked up to the door and said, "Chras, you there?"

 A yellow scaled Saurian stepped out from behind the tent flap.
 He was skinny as far as Saurians went and shorter than Srak too, but Srak knew that was a good thing.
 The blue pattern of stripes running down his sides ad limbs seemed to accentuate his talent.

 Chras exhaled through reptilian nostrils and nodded.
 He grabbed a couple of things in a thin shoulder strapped satchel and headed for the rear gate.